meshery/meshery/docs/pages/installation/aks.md

  </div></div>
  </pre>

+>Note: Before running above command, make sure the `mesheryctl` commad line program ([Meshery CLI (mesheryctl)](https://docs.meshery.io/installation/mesheryctl)) is installed in your PC from where you are trying to run the above command

 #### Manual Steps

 Alternatively, you may execute the following steps to manually configure Meshery to connect to your AKS cluster.